Middleton, Greater Manchester: Landmarks

-St. Leonard's Church
+St Leonard's Church

-The Church of St Leonard is a Norman, Grade I listed building.

 The Parish Church of St Leonard was completed in 1524, incorporating two stone arches made of stonework from an earlier Norman church.
 A wooden Saxon church is believed to have occupied the site long before the Norman church was built, in about 1100.

 The present church was built by Sir Richard Assheton, in celebration of the knighthood granted to him by Henry VIII for his part in the Battle of Flodden, the largest battle ever fought between England and Scotland.
 The Flodden Window, in the sanctuary, is thought to be the oldest war memorial in the UK.
 It memorialises on it the names of the Middleton archers who fought at Flodden Field in 1513.
 The church also has one of the finest collections of monumental brasses in the area, including the only brass in the UK of an English Civil War officer in full armour, Major-General Sir Ralph Assheton.